npc-engine/npc-engine/docs/source/index.rst

-.. chatbot_server documentation master file
+.. inference_engine documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-chatbot_server
+inference_engine
 ==============

 ZMQ server for providing onnx runtime predictions for text generation and speech synthesis